Employee benefits refers to the benefits that a permanent employee would get like :-

-One IR35 Factor is Employee Benefits and whether the freelancer gets any of them.
-Contractors normally don’t get holiday pay, sick pay or pension contributions from their client company.
+Contractors normally don’t get these employee benefits from their client company.
 So, this does differentiate them from an employee of the company.

 The company doesn’t usually give them training courses.
 However, it does happen, sometimes, if the company can’t find enough contractors with a new skill.
 Contractors would be best not to take the course on the same terms as employees of the company.
 Make an offer to at least partly pay for the course.